Andrea Garcia Goes Full Bombshell In A Plunging Black & Tan Bathing Suit On Instagram

 Andrea Garcia returned to her Instagram account on Thursday to share another stunning post with her adoring fans.
 The model showed some skin while enjoying a day outdoors.

-In the stunning snap, Andrea looked like a total smokeshow as she rocked a skimpy black and tan one-piece bathing suit.
+In the stunning snap, Andrea looked like a total smokeshow as she rocked a skimpy black-and-tan one-piece bathing suit.
 The swimwear featured a plunging neckline that put her massive cleavage on full display.
-The daring cut of the suit also exposed her toned arms and shoulders and curvy hips.
+The daring cut of the suit also exposed her toned arms, shoulders, and curvy hips.

 The garment fit tightly around her tiny waist and showcased her flat tummy and killer abs in the process.
 Her long, lean legs were also on full display in the shot.
 She accessorized the style with a chain and pendant around her neck.
 She also revealed some of her tattoos in the ensemble.

 Andrea posed with both of her hands above her head.
 She pushed her hip to the side and bent one knee as she gave a flirty smile into the camera.
-In the background a sliding glass door was visible.
+A sliding glass door was visible in the background.

 Andrea wore her dark hair parted to the side.
 She styled the long locks in sleek, straight strands that cascaded down her back.